Canon 60D vs Sony A850

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the A850 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the A850 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the A850 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 60D and A850 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A850 Manual.

 So what is the bottom line?
 Is the Canon 60D better than the Sony A850 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.